cirocosta/docs-tap/scc/pre-built-image.md

 Using the Tanzu CLI, that means leveraging the `--image` field of `tanzu apps workload create`.
 For instance, assuming we have an image named `IMAGE`:

+- `--image`: pre-built image, skips the source resolution and build phases of the supply chain

 ```bash
 tanzu apps workload create tanzu-java-web-app \
   --type web \